Police release 911 calls of Miramar shootout with robbers that left UPS driver, bystander dead

 “Shots started getting fired, and I was able to wiggle my way out of that situation,” said another caller.

-According to police, a total of 18 officers opened fire at the UPS truck, sending bullets flying.
+According to police, a total of 18 officers opened fire at the UPS truck.

-Many of the drivers who phoned 911 for help said they left the scene to get to safety, some of them realizing later on how bad the situation could’ve been.
+Many of the drivers who phoned 911 for help said they left the scene to get to safety, some of them realizing later on how bad the situation could have been.

 “Is anyone injured?
 Are you injured?” another 911 operator asked.